AnuraagDeshpande/bmw_hackathon/cleaning.md

 Afterwards we could see more diverse graphs, where data is less concentrated.
 (The picture shows the first 25 columns of data plotted as histograms)
 ## Separation:
 We separate the data according to the part type and drop the column with correspinding data as we no longer need it.
+## Still issues!
+While analyzing data we have noticed a huge disbalance between OK and NOK values.
+Thus if we train the model on current data withourt any more changes it will be biased towards ok.